JoshuaWise/vapr/README.md

 });
 ```

-Normally, the status code is required.
+Normally the status code is required.
 But when you're only returning a body with a 200 status code, there's a convenient shorthand.

 ```js
 app.get('/', (req) => {